 Making new friends and meeting new people when moving to a new country is a prospect that many people find daunting, but as long as you move to a town where there is expat community you will soon find plenty of like-minded folk to mix with.
 Spanish people by nature are friendly and patient when it comes to attempting to understand newcomers who might not have the best grasp of the language.

 Obviously it is a good idea to learn some Spanish when you buy a property in Spain, as this will give you a better idea what is going on around you.
-Many town halls offer free or extremely low price Spanish lessons for adults, and as well as giving you the chance to learn the language with the help of a professional teacher this is a great way to meet new people of all nationalities.
+Many town halls offer free or extremely low price Spanish lessons for adults, and as well as giving you the chance to learn the language with the help of a professional teacher this is a great way to meet new people of all cultures and nationalities.

 Although low budget airlines and the ease of ordering plane tickets online has meant that many of us are now venturing further afield when it comes to booking holiday destinations, Spain is still the firm favourite among UK residents looking for a vacation, and also among those who wish to move to warmer climes as expats.
 While it is true the property crash of 2009 discouraged investors and individuals from buying in Spain for a couple of years, in 2014, second home buyers and those wanting to relocate to another country are once again turning to Spain and arriving on the countries’ sunny shores in their droves in 2017.